Health Secretary hints at more money for the NHS in autumn statement

 NHS England has warned it is facing a £7bn hole in its finances next year.

-Speaking at the NHS Providers conference in Liverpool, he denied he had suggested the NHS did not need any more money to meet inflationary pressure on costs.
+Speaking at the NHS Providers conference in Liverpool, he denied a newspaper report he had suggested the NHS did not need any more money to meet inflationary pressure on costs.

 “That is completely incorrect,” he said.
 “The good thing about this is colleagues in the room will be able to see tomorrow.